6 Easy Preventative Maintenance Tips for Your Wine Cellar Cooling Unit

 Tip #3: Verify that the drain line is free of obstructions.

 Cooling units naturally produce condensate during operation.
 Your unit’s drain line helps direct excess condensate (water) away from the unit to a safe disposal area.
 If the drain line becomes fouled by mold, insects, or other debris, it can become clogged, causing water to overflow the drain pain inside your cooling unit.
 This can potentially cause water damage to your unit, your racking system, your wine bottle labels, and your cellar itself.

 To avoid condensate overflow, make sure that your drain pan and drain line are clear of all obstructions and build-up.
 Every three months, inspect the drain pan and drain line for mold, bugs, and other clogging agents.
-Drop pan tabs into the drain pan to help combat mold growth, and detach the drain line and clean with soapy water.
+Drop pan tabs into the drain pan to help combat mold growth, detach the drain line, and clean with soapy water.

 Tip #4: If the unit is ducted, replace the filters regularly.

 Clogged duct filters can also hamper the efficiency of a unit and shorten its lifespan.
 It’s a good idea to replace these filters quarterly.
 Filters for the Extreme tiR unit are available on our website.

 Tip #5: If the unit is ducted, inspect the ductwork for cracks or leaks.

 Ductwork is subject to wear and tear.
 The slightest leak or tear in the ducting can have the unpleasant side effect of reducing the unit’s cooling capacity.
 This may cause the unit to run an excessively long span of time.
 It’s a good idea to regularly inspect all ducting for leaks or cracks to protect your wines.